South African energy crisis: Loadshedding

-In South Africa, loadshedding has been a recurring problem for many years, and one of its main causes is the country's heavy reliance on coal-fired power plants.
-These plants are aging and often require maintenance, resulting in breakdowns and unplanned outages that reduce the amount of electricity available to the grid.
+In South Africa, loadshedding has been a recurring problem for many years, and one of its main causes is the country's heavy reliance on aging coal-fired power plants.
+These plants often require maintenance, resulting in breakdowns and unplanned outages that reduce the amount of electricity available to the grid.
 In addition, the country's coal supply has been unreliable due to operational issues and disruptions caused by labor strikes.

 To address this problem, South Africa has been working to shift its energy mix from coal to renewable energy sources such as wind and solar power.
 This transition has been slow, but there has been progress in recent years, with the government's commitment to procuring renewable energy and reducing the country's greenhouse gas emissions.
 However, the shift to renewable energy is not without its challenges.
 The intermittency of wind and solar power means that power supply can be variable, and the power generated is not always available at times of high demand.